arya-snh/robustness-vit/README.md

 ## Understanding Robustness of Vision Transformers
-This repository contains code used to analyse the robustness of Vision Transformer.
+This repository contains code used to analyse the robustness of Vision Transformers.
 An extensive report regarding the work done has been added.

 How to run?